vzool/docs/docs-structure.md

 The documentation of Directus is divided into a few different sections.

+## Development Environment

+You can always easily contribute directly on GitHub for typos and small changes, but if you would like to make larger updates you can install the Docs locally.
+The steps for this are as follows:

+1. `git clone https://github.com/directus/docs-v7.git` (clone the repo locally)
+1. `cd` (move to the root directory)
+1. `npm install` (install the dependencies)
+1. `npm run dev` (run the development script)

 ## Introduction

 This houses the global (root level) docs.
 Here we store important resources that are shared equally between the App and API, or are about the platform in general.